Johnnycyan/Equicord-Launcher/README.md

-# Vencord Launcher
+# Equicord Launcher

-Quickly and conveniently launch Vencord.
+Quickly and conveniently launch Equicord.

 # Windows

-Download and run [the latest installer](https://github.com/MeguminSama/Vencord-Launcher/releases/latest/download/VencordInstaller.exe) and pick the branches of Discord you want.
+Download and run [the latest installer](https://github.com/Johnnycyan/Equicord-Launcher/releases/latest/download/EquicordInstaller.exe) and pick the branches of Discord you want.

 # Linux